apify/apify-docs/README.md

 On commit to any other branch a develop version of docs gets updated.
 This version can be viewed using a `?version=develop` parameter, i.e. at [https://docs.apify.com?version=develop](https://docs.apify.com?version=develop).

-Keep in mind that there might be about 2 minute delay before updated documentation gets online (1 minute Travis build + 1 minute update interval of docs website).
+Keep in mind that there might be about 2 minute delay before updated documentation gets online (1 minute Github actions build + 1 minute update interval of docs website).

 ## Implementation